stephenfuqua/AssertionComparison/readme.md

 ```

 Running that one test repeatedly, by itself, I see similar results.
 When I run
 multiple tests, that one test always seems to take the longest.
-When I removing
-the temporary variable, `AggregateCalculator.Sum(1, -1).Should().Be(-1);`,the
-execution time improved a little, but that might have been a fluke of CPU usage.
-In these limited tests, Should and Shouldy consistently out-perform
-FluentAssertions and NUnit.
-This is unexpected.
-Looking at the other tests, this
-is a fairly consistent problem.
-There was only one area where FluentAssertions
-seems to be faster - in my parameterized test.
-These parameterized tests uses the
-same syntax, so why should they be so much faster?
-I wonder if there is some
-reflection going on, which is cached after an execution.
+Applying the
+\[Order] attribute to the another test, to force another one to run first, the
+longest time shifts to that test.
+Thus it seems to be a bootstrapping thing
+(reflection?) with FluentAssertions - the first test seems to take much longer
+to execute.
+Subtract out the effect of that one test, and FluentAssertions
+performs better than classical NUnit asserts but a little bit worse than the
+others.

+It is also interesting to see that the Constraint Model of NUnit3 performs very
+well.
+The most time-consuming assertion there is for the ArgumentNullException.

 ## Conclusion

-The execution time differences are troubling, but this sample code base is too
+The execution time differences are troubling.
+This sample code base may too
-small to read too much into it.
-Setting that aside, FluentAssertions gets my
+small to read too much into it, but this is an important finding and something
-vote.
-Perhaps I'll find a way to do a more real-world conversion and comparison.
+to watch out for.
+Based on documentation and richness of syntax I would want to
+use Fluent Assertions, but if the project has a large number of tests, the small
+performance difference could add up to a meaningful increase in total execution
-Without that, I feel that my best choice is to upgrade Should to Shoudly and
+time.
+If time to fully evaluate is lacking, then I feel that my best choice is
-perhaps make time to pitch in on improving the documentation.
+to upgrade Should to Shoudly and perhaps make time to pitch in on improving the
+documentation.

 | Framework | Documentation | Richness | Performance |
 |----------|-------------|---------|--------------------|